houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 For example, `1(5*2)0(5*2)` also compresses `11111111110000000000`.
 Intuitively, `1(10)0(10)` is a better compression because it's shorter in length.
 Colloquially, `1(10)0(10)` is a "more perfect" compression than `1(5*2)0(5*2)`.

-Before wrapping things up, note that we will only be considering binary strings throughout our proof, i.e. strings that only contains `0`'s and `1`'s.
+Before wrapping things up, note that we'll only be considering binary strings throughout our proof, i.e. strings that only contains `0`'s and `1`'s.
 In particular, our proof demonstrates that there is no perfect compression algorithm for all strings within the set of all binary strings denoted as `{0,1}*` (including the empty string).
 This is in line with ensuring the universal and objective validity of our proof since `{0,1}*` is an infinite set that contains all possible pieces of data and computer programs [4].

 To wrap things up, we may now clarify the claim as follows:

-> For all strings `SS` in `{0,1}*`, there is no compression function `compress` such that `compress(S)` returns the minimal compression of `SS`
+> For all strings `SS` in `{0,1}*`, there is no compression function `perfect_compress` such that `perfect_compress(SS)` returns the minimal compression of `SS`.

 Informally, this means that:

 > We cannot have a compression algorithm that will output the smallest possible compression of any given piece of data.

-### Contrasting Our Claim
+### Contrasting The Claim

 Having clarified the claim, let's now contrast it with some related but subtly different ideas.

 #### Compressing All Strings

 One such idea is the impossibility of compressing *all* strings.
-This is quite easy to prove.
+As a side note, this impossibility is quite easy to prove.

-Let's consider all binary strings of length `n`.
+Consider all binary strings of length `n`.
 Since we're in binary, the total number of such strings is `2 ** n` (`2` to the power of `n`).
 Given one of the aforementioned characterisations of compression, the length of a compressed string `S` is strictly less than the length of the original string `SS` itself.
 So, the total number of strings available to compress all strings of length `n` is at most `2 ** (n-1)`.
 Trivially, `2 ** (n-1)` is less than `2 ** n`.
-Hence, there are more strings of length `n` than strings of length `n-1` available to compress them into.
+Hence, there are more strings of length `n` than strings of length at most `n-1` available to compress them into.
 By mathematical induction, it's impossible to compress all strings.
-So, the set of all binary strings `{0,1}*` can be strictly divided into the subset of incompressible strings and the subset of compressible strings.
+So, the set of all binary strings `{0,1}*` can be partitioned into the subset of incompressible strings and the subset of compressible strings.

 In contrast, we're not claiming that we cannot compress all strings.
 Instead, our claim is slightly stronger.
 We're claiming that there is no perfect compression algorithm even for the subset of compressible strings.

 #### General Compression Algorithms

 Secondly, we're not claiming that there are no general compression algorithm.
-These are algorithms that compress any piece of data.
+These are algorithms that can compress any piece of data.
 In fact, there are several programs that implement such algorithms (like [gzip](https://www.gzip.org/ "gzip")).
 In contrast, we're claiming that there are no _perfect_ general compression algorithms.
-This means that any general compression algorithm has a hard limit - they will never be able to output the smallest possible compression of any piece of data.
+This means that any general compression algorithm has a hard limit - they cannot output the smallest possible compression of any piece of data.

 #### Specialised Compression Algorithms

 Thirdly, we're not claiming that there are no specialised compression algorithm.
-These are algorithms that compress any piece of data of a given type.
+These are algorithms that can compress any piece of data of a given type.
 For example, [WebP](https://developers.google.com/speed/webp "WebP") can be considered as a specialised compression algorithm for image data.
-Moreover, we're also not claiming that there are no perfect and specialised compression algorithm.
+Moreover, we're also not claiming that there are no perfect and specialised compression algorithm [5].
 To understand this subtlety, recall that our claim is that there is no perfect compression algorithm for the subset of compressible strings in `{0,1}*`.
 A specialised compression algorithm does not focus on that whole subset.
 Instead, it focuses on compressing strings drawn from a smaller subset (corresponding to a particular type of data) within that subset of compressible strings.
 In contrast, our claim concerns the whole subset of compressible strings, not the smaller subsets on which specialised algorithms focus.

 However, our claim does have implications on specialised compression algorithm.
-In particular, they are subject to a no-free-lunch limit - even if these algorithms may be perfect within their specialised subset, they will never be perfect for compressing anything beyond that subset.
-Moreover, it is impossible to simply merge multiple perfect specialised algorithms to create a perfect “master compression algorithm” across all data types.
+In particular, they are subject to a no-free-lunch limit - even if these algorithms may be perfect within their specialised subset, they cannot be perfect in compressing anything beyond that subset.
+Moreover, it is impossible to simply merge multiple potentially perfect specialised algorithms to create a perfect “master compression algorithm” across all data types.

 ### Proof Outline

 Our proof is a _reductio ad absurdum_ (proof by contradiction).
 Essentially, we'll assume that the perfect compression function exists to derive a contradiction.
-With our assumption in hand, we'll be able to build a function `berry` which returns the smallest string that can be compressed with at least `n` bits.
+With our assumption in hand, we'll build a function `berry` which returns the smallest string that can be compressed with at least `n` bits.
 In particular, `berry` is composed of the perfection compression function and another function that yields all strings in `{0,1}*`.
-Our contradiction arises in showing that, given some input `i`, the length of the `berry` function is inconsistent with the return value of `berry(i)`.
+Our contradiction arises in showing that, given some input, the length of the `berry` function is inconsistent with its return value.

 ## 2. Kolmogorov Complexity